johnnhu/Job_Search/README.md

 An application to help prospective interns track job applications.
 Envisioned as an alternative to existing software solutions like the UBC Science Co-op website.

-This project was done by three students, and I was in charge of writing the backend logic for the complex queries such as nested aggregation, and building endpoints using RESTFUL design principles.
+This project was done by three students, and I was in charge of **writing the backend logic for the complex queries such as nested aggregation**, and **building endpoints using RESTFUL design principles**.

 ## Setup